Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

 Gastropexy

-In situations where the dog’s stomach has already rotated, it might even be necessary to remove the spleen.
+In situations where the dog’s stomach has already rotated, removing the spleen might even be necessary.
 Another procedure called gastropexy becomes impending in such cases to prevent the chances of recurrent dilation or torsion.
-The process involves tacking or suturing the stomach to the abdominal wall and it is highly recommended as a step to prevent bloat in the breeds that are extremely susceptible to this condition.
+The process involves tacking or suturing the stomach to the abdominal wall.
+It is highly recommended to prevent bloat in breeds extremely susceptible to this condition.

 How To Prevent Bloat in Dogs